pavelray/order-details-form/README.md

 This is a basic react application to create a multi step form.
 In this application I handled the state in each step component level.
 I have also added basic validation for each form on form submit.

-MASTER-BRANCH : This branch has basic React code.
+MASTER Branch  : This branch has basic React code.
 State is handled in each step component level.

-REDUX-1 : This branch has the code of implementing Redux and state is handled using store.
+REDUX-1 Branch : This branch has the code of implementing Redux and state is handled using store.

-REDUX-2 : This branch has the code of using combinedReducer and API integration.
+REDUX-2 Branch: This branch has the code of using combinedReducer and API integration.
 Saving the form data at final step.

 ## Step -1 : Shipping Address Form